-We manage our business with three reportable segments: Retail, Group, and Healthcare Services.
+We manage our business with four reportable segments: Retail, Group and Specialty, Healthcare Services, and Individual Commercial.
 In addition, the Other Businesses category includes businesses that are not individually reportable because they do not meet the quantitative thresholds required by generally accepted accounting principles.
 These segments are based on a combination of the type of health plan customer and adjacent businesses centered on well-being solutions for our health plans and other customers, as described below.
 These segment groupings are consistent with information used by our Chief Executive Officer to assess performance and allocate resources.

-The Retail segment consists of Medicare benefits, marketed to individuals or directly via group accounts, as well as individual commercial fully-insured medical and specialty health insurance benefits, including dental, vision, and other supplemental health and financial protection products.
-In addition, the Retail segment also includes our contract with CMS to administer the LI-NET prescription drug plan program and contracts with various states to provide Medicaid, dual eligible, and Long-Term Support Services benefits, collectively our state-based contracts.
-The Group segment consists of employer group commercial fully-insured medical and specialty health insurance benefits, including dental, vision, and other supplemental health and voluntary insurance benefits, as well as administrative services only, or ASO products.
-In addition, our Group segment includes our health and wellness products (primarily marketed to employer groups) and military services business, primarily our TRICARE South Region contract.
-The Healthcare Services segment includes services offered to our health plan members as well as to third parties, including pharmacy solutions, provider services, home based services, and clinical programs, as well as services and capabilities to advance population health.
-We will continue to report under the category of Other Businesses those businesses which do not align with the reportable segments described above, primarily our closed-block long-term care insurance policies.
+The Retail segment consists of Medicare benefits, marketed to individuals or directly via group accounts.
+In addition, the Retail segment also includes our contract with CMS to administer the Limited Income Newly Eligible Transition, or LI-NET, prescription drug plan program and contracts with various states to provide Medicaid, dual eligible, and Long-Term Support Services benefits, which we refer to collectively as our state-based contracts.
+The Group and Specialty segment consists of employer group commercial fully-insured medical and specialty health insurance benefits marketed to individuals and employer groups, including dental, vision, and other supplemental health and voluntary insurance benefits, and financial protection products, as well as administrative services only, or ASO products.
+In addition, our Group and Specialty segment includes military services business, primarily our TRICARE contract.
+The Healthcare Services segment includes services offered to our health plan members as well as to third parties, including pharmacy solutions, provider services, and clinical care service, such as home health and other services and capabilities to promote wellness and advance population health.
+The Individual Commercial segment consists of our individual commercial fully-insured medical health insurance benefits.
+We report under the category of Other Businesses those businesses that do not align with the reportable segments described above, primarily our closed-block long-term care insurance policies.

 The results of each segment are measured by income before income taxes.
-Transactions between reportable segments primarily consist of sales of services rendered by our Healthcare Services segment, primarily pharmacy, provider, and home based services as well as clinical programs, to our Retail and Group customers.
+Transactions between reportable segments primarily consist of sales of services rendered by our Healthcare Services segment, primarily pharmacy, provider, and clinical care services, to our Retail, Group and Specialty, and Individual Commercial segment customers.
 Intersegment sales and expenses are recorded at fair value and eliminated in consolidation.
 Members served by our segments often use the same provider networks, enabling us in some instances to obtain more favorable contract terms with providers.
 Our segments also share indirect costs and assets.
 As a result, the profitability of each segment is interdependent.
 We allocate most operating expenses to our segments.
 Assets and certain corporate income and expenses are not allocated to the segments, including the portion of investment income not supporting segment operations, interest expense on corporate debt, and certain other corporate expenses.
 These items are managed at a corporate level.
 These corporate amounts are reported separately from our reportable segments and are included with intersegment eliminations.